techservicesillinois/SecOps-Powershell-Qualys/README.md

 # To Do

-Prod/Dev BaseURI switching, Example Scripts
+Prod/Dev BaseURI switching, Example Scripts, Options for targeting "tags" with scans